-- Employers must not require a fee from the job candidate in order to be eligible to work for the employer, with the exception of select internship programs; these are decided upon on a case-by-case basis by Career and Professional Development Services.
+- Employers must not require a fee from the job candidate in order to be eligible to work for the employer, with the exception of select internship programs; these are decided upon on a case-by-case basis by Career Services.

 - The rate of pay for these positions complies with federal, state, and local minimum wage and overtime laws.